-Use the settings for Routing Profiles to configure the following options:
+Use the settings for Ro uting Profiles to configure the following options:

-Input box Description

-Name Enter a name for the routing profile.
+Input box Description Name Enter a name for the routing profile.
 Internet connection Configures the Internet connection over which the traffic is to be routed.

-Input box Description Bypass proxy Set a check mark in the check box to bypass the proxy.
+Traffic Group Optionally select the name of a traffic group.
+This means that the rules defined for this group are applied to the traffic that the application filter has assigned to the rules that were selected in the routing profile.
+The data traffic must first also correspond to the desktop connection that uses the edited app routing profile.
+See also Traffic shaping on page 90.
+Bypass proxy Set a check mark in the check box to bypass the proxy.
 The traffic will then not be routed through the proxy.
 In particular, this makes it possible to exclude certain applications from the proxy, for example applications for mobile devices that enforce certificate pinning.
 Bypass IPsec Set a check mark in the check box to bypass an IPsec tunnel, meaning that the traffic is not routed through IPsec tunnels.
 Among other things, this feature can be used for branches that route all of their Internet traffic via IPsec to their headquarters.
 For certain trusted applications that need low latency, such as Microsoft Office 365, it often makes sense to exclude this traffic from being redirected to the headquarters.
+Outgoing DSCP From the list, select an optional DSCP value for outbound data traffic.
+The list contains the designations from the relevant RFCs (e.g. "CSO") and the group (e.g. "Default").
+Also, the value is numerically represented in various bases (binary, hexadecimal, and decimal).
+The list can be searched according to these representations, so that you can quickly find the desired value regardless of your preferred representation.
 Rules Select the protocols and applications you want to add to the profile.
 The protocols and applications are listed in the table by Category .
 Use the Filter input field to filter the list of protocols and applications and display only the entries that match your search input.
-Click $\textcircled{O}$ to show the unfiltered list of protocols and applications.
-Click the $\blacktriangleright$ button next to a category to view the protocols and applications that it contains, along with a brief description.
+Click (3) to show the unfiltered list of protocols and applications.
+Click the $\checkmark$ button next to a category to view the protocols and applications that it contains, along with a brief description.
 You can select entire categories or individual protocols or applications by placing a checkmark in the appropriate box.
 Uncheck the box next to a category, protocol, or application to remove it from the Application Filter profile.
 To hide protocols and applications, click the $\checkmark$ button next to the category.